Elizabeth Mynatt

 Biography

 Mynatt was elected as a member of the American Academy of Arts and Sciences in 2024.
-She serves on the NSF Directorate for Computer, Information Science & Engineering Advisory Committee (CISE AC) and is a former member of the National Academies Computer Science and Telecommunications Board (CSTB).
+She serves as member of the National Academies Computer Science and Telecommunications Board (CSTB) and the NSF Directorate for Computer, Information Science & Engineering Advisory Committee (CISE AC).
 She has been recognized as a member of the ACM SIGCHI Academy, and a Sloan and Kavli research fellow.
 Mynatt is the past Chair of the Computing Community Consortium, an NSF-sponsored effort to engage the computing research community in envisioning more audacious research challenges.

 Mynatt has published more than 100 scientific papers, led grants from the NSF and NIH, and chaired the CHI 2010 conference, the premier international conference in human-computer interaction.
 In 2015 she became a Fellow of the Association of Computing Machinery (ACM) for contributions to human-centered computing and the development of health information technologies.
 Mynatt was elected as an American Association for the Advancement of Science (AAAS) Fellow in 2021 for exceptional computing community leadership and for distinguished leadership and contributions to human-centered computing, with a focus on assistive technologies, wellness, and health.
 Her article, “Charting past, present, and future research in ubiquitous computing,” published in 2000, has been cited over 2000 times.
 She has also been quoted or featured in major publications including the Washington Post, National Geographic, and The Wall Street Journal.